 Being constantly afraid and worried is a way of life for the insecure.

-- what if I fail
+- What if I fail

-- what if they don't like me
+- What if they don't like me

-- what if they find out what a phony I am
+- What if they find out what a phony I am

-- what if someone discovers my shameful secrets (the past, personal problems, etc.)
+- What if someone discovers my shameful secrets (the past, personal problems, etc.)

-As a result, these types of people are never at peace, rather they are highly stressed, easily agitated and usually pessimistic.
+As a result, these types of people are never at peace, rather, they are highly stressed, easily agitated and usually pessimistic.

 With all this negativity pulsing through them 24/7, it is no wonder insecure people are also angry.
-They're mad at the people who made them this way, at the people who they perceive are judging them (which is almost everyone) but most of all, they are furious at themselves for being such losers.
+They're mad at the people who made them this way, at the people who they perceive are judging them (which is almost everyone), but most of all, they are furious at themselves for being such losers.
 This is a lie, but it's their perception.

 People trying to cope with all these problems have two ways of coping - both are extreme.
-Some people who are so afraid of rejection and being discovered as frauds will find solace in isolating.
+Some people who are so afraid of rejection and being discovered as frauds will find solace in isolation.
 By detaching from all that terrifies them, they settle for being alone.
-At least then no one can hurt or make them feel worse about themselves than they already do.
+At least then, no one can hurt or make them feel worse about themselves than they already do.
 The truth, however, is that we cannot escape our thoughts.
 Those negative messages continue to play no matter where we are.

-The other extreme are those that feed on being in the limelight - constantly.
+The other extreme are those that feed on being in the limelight—constantly.
 This means they must be the funniest, the sexiest, the loudest and sometimes the one who pays for everything.
 In their minds, the continual adulation by his or her admirers serves as validation that they are 'winners.'
 This helps them forget how badly they really feel about themselves.

-Both extremes can lead to other issues of addiction including
+Both extremes can lead to other issues of addiction, including:

-- alcohol, drugs
+- Alcohol, drugs

-- television or other entertainment
+- Television or other entertainment

 Ack!
 That's Me!
 Now What??

-The truth is most of us have some degree or another of insecurity imbedded in our personalities.
+The truth is most of us have some degree or another of insecurity embedded in our personalities.
 It's not a death sentence.
 A little can actually make us more determined to be a better person, while too much can easily leave us feeling helpless and like a lost cause.

-If you know that insecurity is running your life and causing you to make one bad decision after another, you already have begun the painful process of changing.
+If you know that insecurity is running your life and causing you to make one bad decision after another, you have already begun the painful process of changing.
 Realizing it's a problem is the first step.
 Here are some steps anyone can take to become the person he or she wants to be.

 - When you've hurt someone with your words or actions, get in the habit of apologizing.
 Not profusely - just simply.
 For example: "I'm sorry I did that.
 It wasn't right.
 I hope you can forgive me."
 "Oops.
 That wasn't right.
 I'm working on changing that, sorry" Don't berate yourself and go into a long reason why you're so messed up.
 Keep it clean.

 - Get counseling to work out your issues.
 If a traumatic past or childhood is holding you back, don't let another year go by in chains to it.
-People recover from their issues everyday.
+People recover from their issues every day.
 You can, too.

 - Surround yourself with people who are on a similar path.
 AA and all its offshoots are invaluable in offering validation, accountability and support.
 You'll soon see that you're not crazy and you're not alone.